ssadedin/bpipe/docs/Guides/JMS.md

 To run pipelines in response to messages, configure a Bpipe Agent.

 The agent runs permanently in the background on a system and listens to the configured queue.
-The agent is configured through the usual `bpipe.config` file, with a special `agent` section:
+The agent is configured through the usual `bpipe.config` file, with a special `agent` section.
+For example for ActiveMQ:

 ```
 agent {